joblib/joblib/doc/parallel.rst

 .. warning:: The custom backend API is experimental and subject to change
     without going through a deprecation cycle.

-User can provide their own implementation of a parallel processing backend in addition to the ``'multiprocessing'`` and ``'threading'`` backends provided by default.
+User can provide their own implementation of a parallel processing backend in addition to the ``'loky'``, ``'threading'``, ``'multiprocessing'`` backends provided by default.
 A backend is registered with the :func:`joblib.register_parallel_backend` function by passing a name and a backend factory.

 The backend factory can be any callable that returns an instance of ``ParallelBackendBase``.
 Please refer to the `default backends source code`_ as